mjordan/riprap/README.md

 ### The sample Islandora configuration

-> If you are running Islandora in a CLAW Playbook Vagrant guest virtual machine and Riprap on the Vagrant host machine, start the Riprap web server by running `php bin/console server:start *:8001` in the Riprap directory.
+> If you are running Islandora in a Islandora Playbook Vagrant guest virtual machine and Riprap on the Vagrant host machine, start the Riprap web server by running `php bin/console server:start *:8001` in the Riprap directory.
 See the [Islandora Riprap](https://github.com/mjordan/islandora_riprap) README file for more information.
 Otherwise, the Symfony web server will have a port conflict with the Apache web server mapped to port `8000` on the host machine.

-The "islandora" configuration works like the other two sample configurations, but it queries Drupal's [JSON:API](https://www.drupal.org/project/jsonapi) for the list of resources to audit (using the descriptively named `PluginFetchResourceListFromDrupal` plugin), and it queries the REST API of the Fedora repository that accompanies Drupal in the Islandora stack for the digests of those files (using the `PluginFetchDigestFromFedoraAPI` plugin).
-Both of those plugins require more configuration options the the other plugins we have seen so far.
-Any static data a plugin needs can be included in a configuration file.
-Note, the JSON:API module is not included in the default CLAW installation, currently using Drupal 8.6, and must be installed separately.
-However the JSON:API module will be included in Drupal 8.7 as a core module.
+The "islandora" configuration works like the other two sample configurations, but it offers two fetch resource list plugins.
+If you use the `PluginFetchResourceListFromDrupal` fetch resource list plugin, it queries Drupal's [JSON:API](https://www.drupal.org/project/jsonapi) for the list of resources to audit.
+The `PluginFetchResourceListFromDrupalView` plugin uses the Drupal View provided by the [Islandora Riprap](https://github.com/mjordan/islandora_riprap) module and offers considerably more flexibility in determining which media Riprap audits.
+Both of these plugins query the REST API of the Fedora repository that accompanies Drupal in the Islandora stack for the digests of those media (using the `PluginFetchDigestFromFedoraAPI` plugin).

-Within the Drupal user interface, the [Islandora Riprap](https://github.com/mjordan/islandora_riprap) module provides reports on whether Riprap has recorded any failed fixity check events (i.e., digest mismatches for the same resource) over time.
+Within the Drupal user interface, Islandora Riprap provides reports on whether Riprap has recorded any failed fixity check events (i.e., digest mismatches for the same resource) over time and also a graph showing any failed fixity events.
 The module gets this information via the Riprap REST API, described in the next section.

 ## Riprap's REST API